aithrien-of-ravenholdt/my-microservice/PORTFOLIO.md

 ## 🔁 Rollback Simulation

-A simulated failure is introduced in `index.js` to trigger a bad deployment.
-Jenkins detects the failure and automatically rolls back using:
+A failure scenario is simulated using a failing Jest test to validate CI behavior.
+This triggers Jenkins to report a failed test result while continuing execution of the remaining stages.

+Jenkins then evaluates the application’s health post-deployment.
+If the service fails the live check, it automatically triggers:

 ```bash
 helm rollback my-microservice <revision>